E. K. Nayanar

-Erambala Krishnan Nayanar (9 December 1919 – 19 May 2004) was an Indian politician who served as the 9th Chief Minister of Kerala from 1980 to 1981, 1987 to 1991 and again from 1996 to 2001.
+Erambala Krishnan Nayanar (9 December 1919 – 19 May 2004) was an Indian writer, politician and statesman who served as the 9th chief minister of Kerala from 1980 to 1981, 1987 to 1991 and again from 1996 to 2001.
 He served in that position for a total of 10 years, 11 months and 22 days, thus making him the longest-served Chief Minister of Kerala.
 He was a senior leader of the Communist Party of India (Marxist).

 Early life

-Nayanar was born in an aristocratic Nair family in Kannur district on 9 December 1919, as the second son of Govindan Nambiar and Narayani Amma.
+Nayanar was born in an aristocratic Nair family of North Malabar (present-day Kalliasseri, Kannur district, Kerala) on 9 December 1919, as the second son of Govindan Nambiar and Narayani Amma.
 Despite his father, Govindan Nambiar, being a believer in the feudalism, Nayanar took to the national movement of the time at a very young age under the influence of his cousin, K.P.R.
 Gopalan.
 Nayanar was influenced by the events following the admission of a Dalit girl to local school under the leadership of K.P.R.
 Gopalan.
 Nayanar was a participant in student movements in the Malabar region as a part of Balasangham and consequently dropped out of school.
 He also faced severe opposition from his father.
 He was drawn towards the socialist ideology guided by leaders like P. Krishna Pillai.
 Nayanar famously helped in the establishment of a library and named it Shri Harshan Library, after Harshan, a member of the oppressed caste who was tortured to death at the Kannur Central Jail for his participation in the national movement.